Armed Forces Honour Medal 2nd Class (SVN)

 In 1969 Bell was awarded with the Vietnam Armed Forces Honour Medal (2nd class) for his dedication to combat photography and work at the Binh Loi orphanage.
 The award was one of only three given to New Zealand personal by the Republic of (South) Vietnam.
 Bell continued to work for the New Zealand Army until 1983 when he retired from service.

 Vietnam War Oral History Project interviewee.
-Interview and transcript held at the Alexander Turnbull Library Oral History Centre in Wellington, New Zealand.
+Interview and transcript held in the Alexander Turnbull Library Oral History and Sound collection in Wellington, New Zealand.
 Reference: OHInt-0959-28

 Listen to a Radio New Zealand interview with Noel Bell, 9 January 2013: